home-assistant/home-assistant.io/source/_integrations/aqualogic.markdown

 ha_domain: aqualogic
 ---

 The AquaLogic integration provides connectivity to a Hayward/Goldline AquaLogic/ProLogic pool controller.
-Note that an RS-485 to Ethernet adapter connected to the pool controller is required.
+Note that an RS-485 to Ethernet or serial adapter connected to the pool controller is required.

 There is currently support for the following device types within Home Assistant: